RafaGago/logger-bench/README.md

 Tested libraries
 ================

 Here is a listing of the tested libraries.
-Only those belonging to me, the author, are enabled as default as of now.
 If you want to enable all use:

 > cmake .. -DENABLE_ALL=on

+Enabling them all can cause different results than just having a logger for each executable, as some singleton loggers consume resources from the start.

 mini-async-log-c
 ----------------